 What Former Employers Can – and Can't – Say About You

 There are no federal laws restricting what information an employer can—or cannot—disclose about former employees.
 And while most states have laws about what employers can legally disclose, and to whom, many do allow employers to share details about job performance, responsibilities, and professional conduct.

-What they say has to be the truth or the company can be subject to a lawsuit from the former employee.
+That said, because of defamation laws, companies are usually careful about what information they provide to hiring managers confirming employment or checking references.
+What they say must be the truth or the company can be subject to a lawsuit from the former employee.
 Legally, a former employer can say anything that is factual and accurate.

-Concern about lawsuits is why many employers will only confirm dates of employment, your position, and salary.
+Concern about lawsuits is why many employers will only confirm dates of employment, your position, and your salary.

 How to Check on What the Company Will Disclose

+If you have been fired or terminated, check with your former employer and ask what information they will give out when they get a call to verify your work history.
 For background, it may be helpful to review questions commonly asked during reference checks.
 If your former employer does give out more information than the basics, it doesn't hurt to try to negotiate the additional details they share.
-It certainly can't hurt to ask!
+It certainly can't hurt to ask.

 Getting the Story Straight

 Also, not telling the truth during the application process can get you fired at any time in the future—even years after you were hired.
 That's because most job applications have a section where you verify the information is accurate.

 Don't Presume the Company Won't Disclose Information

-Large companies typically have policies regarding the disclosure of former employee information, but may not.
+Don't presume that your former employer won't disclose the reason why your job ended.
+Large companies typically have policies regarding the disclosure of former employee information, but some may not.
 Many smaller employers don't have a policy at all or aren't aware of or concerned about legal liability issues.

-In either case, it's important to know what the employer is going to say about you because what you say needs to match what the company is going to say.
+It's important to know what the employer is going to say about you because what you say needs to match what the company is going to say.

 If your version doesn't match theirs and you feel the company's story about your termination isn't accurate, be upfront and say so.
 You'll have a better chance of getting the job than if you say one thing and the company says another.

 Finally, if you anticipate a negative reference from a former employer, share additional references.
+Positive references can help mitigate the negative ones.

 If you didn't get along with your manager, for instance, provide a peer as a reference as well.
 Or, provide reference options from jobs earlier in your career.
 One negative reference will seem less meaningful if there are many positive references available as well.